sashinpivotal/pcf-dev-students-notes/README.md

 with the following items.

 -   Supplemental topics
--   Errors in the lab document
+-   Error in the lab document
 -   Challenge questions
 -   Lab extras
 -   Trouble-shooting tips